abpframework/abp/docs/en/Getting-Started.md

 {{ if Tiered == "Yes" }}

+> Tiered solutions use Redis as the distributed cache.
+Ensure that it is installed and running in your local computer.
+If you are using a remote Redis Server, set the configuration in the `appsettings.json` files of the projects below.

 1. Ensure that the `.IdentityServer` project is the startup project.
 Run this application that will open a **login** page in your browser.

 > Use Ctrl+F5 in Visual Studio (instead of F5) to run the application without debugging.
 If you don't have a debug purpose, this will be faster.